keithCuniah/vue-forecast-weather/README.md

 # weather-forecast-project
-Web component in Vue to show weather information: current weather and forecast
+Web component in Vue3/composition API to show weather information: current weather and forecast